ostis-ai/sc-machine/docs/sc-tools/sc_machine.md

   --repo_path|-r            Path to kb.bin folder
-  --clear                   Flag to clear sc-memory state on initialize --verbose|-v              Flag to don't save sc-memory state on shutdown --test|-t                 Flag to test sc-server, run and stop it --help                    Display this message
+  --clear                   Flag to clear sc-memory state on initialize --verbose|-v              Flag to don't save sc-memory state on shutdown --test|-t                 Flag to test sc-machine (sc-machine with this option runs and stops) --help                    Display this message
 </pre>